dr4iota/dr4iota.github.io/privacy.md

 ## Changes to this policy

-We may update this policy to reflect changes in the app or law.
+We may update this policy to reflect changes in our apps or law.
 We will post the updated version here and revise the effective date.
-Material changes will be highlighted within the app where appropriate.
+Material changes will be highlighted within the relevant app(s) where appropriate.

 ## Contact